Graduateshotline

-graduateshotline logo
+graduateshotline

-Last Updated: March 17, 2024
+Last Updated: September 07, 2024

 LSAT- The Law School Admission Test

-Though the American Bar Association has waived off the necessity for the LSAT in colleges, the exam continues to be an integral part of getting admission to law schools in many countries.
-The exam focuses on analyzing the ability of the student to thrive in a law school setup and has been proven to outshine the results that GPAs portray since the variables associated with GPA are far too many when compared to that of the LSAT.
+LSAT is a standardized test developed by the Law School Admission Council (LSAC) to help candidates gain admission into JD programs in the US, Canada, and a few other countries.
+Though the American Bar Association has waived the necessity for the LSAT in colleges, the exam continues to be integral to getting admission to law schools.
+The exam focuses on analyzing the ability of the candidate to thrive in a law school setup.
+It has been proven to outshine the results that GPAs portray since the variables associated with GPA are far too many compared to the LSAT.

-Cost of LSAT and CAS
+Cost of Taking LSAT

 ServiceFee